-To control which modules of a multi-module build are published to Artifactory:
+To control which modules of a multi-module build, are published to Artifactory you can:

-Do not apply the 'artifactory' plugin to project so that it does not publish anything.
-NOTE!
-This cannot be performed for the root project that contains the convention object, and so must have the plugin applied.
+artifactory' plugin from a project that does not publish anything.
+Note that this does not apply to the root project that contains the convention object, and so, requires the plugin to be applied.

-Manually activate the corresponding 'artifactoryPublish' Gradle task for each project you wish to.
-For example in our Gradle project example you can run: ./gradlew clean api:artifactory:publish shared:artifactoryPublish
+For example in our Gradle project example you can run:

-By default, BuildInfo is published with a build name that is the name of your root project and a build number that is the start date of the build.
+By default, BuildInfo is published with a build name constructed from the name of your root project and a build number that is the start date of the build.

-You can control the build name and build number values by specifying the following properties, respectively:
+You can control the build name and number values by specifying the following properties respectively:

 The above properties should be added to your project's gradle.properties file.